-Outside of those inherent limitations, here are few specific disadvantages that I have found with GoDaddy’s website builder.
+Outside of those inherent limitations, here are a few specific disadvantages that I have found with GoDaddy’s website builder.

-Comparing in the website services industry is maddening, but especially so in the website builder space.
+Comparing within the website services industry is maddening, but especially so in the website builder space.
 In web hosting reviews, customers can sort of compare “apples to apples” by breaking out core and bonus features.
 But among website builders, there’s no real way to directly compare competitor pricing.

 GoDaddy’s website builder prices start at $5.99/mo and go up to $14.99/mo.
-Then with an ecommerce addition, pricing goes up to $29/mo.
+Then, with an eCommerce addition, pricing goes up to $29/mo.

 On the face of it, GoDaddy’s pricing is right in line with direct competitors.
 Their personal plan is slightly cheaper than Wix, Weebly or Squarespace’s personal plans.

 The Business and Business Plus are in the right tier depending on how much you value SSL or social media integration.
-And their ecommerce is right in line with other online store builders.
+And their eCommerce is right in line with other online store builders.

 I’ll cover these in the next section, but on a “good value for what you are paying” – GoDaddy is expensive.
-The primary “features” that they sell such as PayPal integration, Search Engine Optimization and Social Media Integration are not even real features.
+The primary “features” that they sell such as PayPal integration, Search Engine Optimization, and Social Media Integration are not even real features.
 For any public-facing website that you own – those are all things that are simply part of a website (that has not been handicapped by the platform).

 GoDaddy’s pricing is set up like a car company basing their pricing features around “steering wheel can turn”, “windshield wipers can be replaced” and “will go faster than 25 mph.”